Tom Weiskopf, major champion and golf course architect, dies - WHIZ News

 Tom Weiskopf’s golf skill went far beyond his 16 victories on the PGA Tour and his lone major at Royal Troon in the British Open.
-He was outspoken and accurate in the television booth and found even greater success designing golf courses.
+He was always candid, often outspoken and unfailingly accurate in the television booth.
+He found even greater success designing golf courses.

-Weiskopf died Saturday at his home in Big Sky, Montana, his wife said.
+Weiskopf died Saturday at his home in Big Sky, Montana, at the age of 79, his wife said.
 He was diagnosed with pancreatic cancer in December 2020.
-He was 79.

 “He worked to the end.
 It was amazing,” she said.
 “He had a big life.”